 So, A MAZE continues to explore VR as an artistic medium even in times of beginning commercial standardization.
 The show is at its best when reflecting these upcoming standards by turning them inside out.
 It is not yet sure, if this self-reflection leads to an expansion of the medium’s limitations or if this retrospective approach pulls VR even further down into the narrow space of established audiovisual media traditions.
 It all depends on your gaze, so far…

 Gamefest: onwards to the past

 There were no special events related to VR at this year’s Gamefest, unless you count in the activities of ‘Making Games’ with the Star Trek experience.
-Multiplayer VR seems to become an important factor for VR adoption – no matter if commercialized for professionals at QuoVadis, turned into irony by artists at A Maze or playtested by dedicated fans at Making Games: everyone seemed to enjoy a shared experience in a virtual world.
-But there is also a tendency of falling back into well established media patterns, be it for reflection before making the next step or for disorientation after loosing constraints with usual gaming habits.
+Multiplayer VR seems to become an important factor for VR adoption – no matter if commercialized for professionals at QuoVadis, turned into irony by artists at A Maze or play tested by dedicated fans at Making Games: everyone seemed to enjoy a shared experience in a virtual world.
+But there is also a tendency of falling back into well-established media patterns, be it for reflection before making the next step or for disorientation after losing constraints with usual gaming habits.

 (image rights Computerspielemuseum Berlin)

 Along with the Gamefest, the Computerspielemuseum presented an upgraded section of its collection of present and historical VR platforms.
 You can rent them now for an experience of actual VR in comparison to the decades before.
 You can also use this to simulate the game industry’s failures to live well and prosper with VR by sticking with media habits that will have to be seen as historical relics in a more or less distant future.